sybrew/the-seo-framework/readme.txt

 	* Resolved an issue where filtered-in query strings were removed from paginated URLs.
 Props [hivecl](https://github.com/hivecl).
 	* Resolved an issue where emojis were converted in the reference title to image-elements by Twemoji via wpEmoji's observer on tags and categories.
 Props [bjarne](https://profiles.wordpress.org/oldrup/).
 	* Resolved an issue where the title settings' example page title output could be empty when only invalid tags were supplied to the latest post's title.
+	* Resolved an issue where the Sitelinks search box URL wasn't properly slashed based on custom permalink settings.
 	* **Polylang related:**
 		* Resolved an issue where sitemaps didn't output reliably on some subdomains or subdirectories.
 		* Resolved an issue where sitemap stylesheets didn't affect the endpoint's URL correctly to abide by CORS.